Ricks-Lab/gpu-utils/README.md

 ## Installation

 There are 4 methods of installation available and summarized here:
 * [Repository](https://github.com/Ricks-Lab/gpu-utils/blob/master/docs/USER_GUIDE.md#repository-installation) - This approach is recommended for those interested in contributing to the project or helping to troubleshoot an issue in realtime with the developer.
-This type of installation can exist alongside any of the other installation type.
+This type of installation can exist alongside any of the other installation types.
 * [PyPI](https://github.com/Ricks-Lab/gpu-utils/blob/master/docs/USER_GUIDE.md#pypi-installation) - Meant for users wanting to run the very latest version.
 All **PATCH** level versions are released here first.
 This installation method is also meant for users not on a Debian distribution.
 * [Rickslab.com Debian](https://github.com/Ricks-Lab/gpu-utils/blob/master/docs/USER_GUIDE.md#rickslabcom-debian-installation) - Lags the PyPI release in order to assure robustness.
 May not include every **PATCH** version.
 * **Official Debian** - Only **MAJOR/MINOR** releases.
 This is currently broken by the name change of the project from **ricks-amdgpu-utils** to **rickslab-gpu-utils**.
 I will update this guide once the Debian package is back in sync with the repository.